vanshjais/Power-BI-project-on-Production-and-Sales/README.md

 ### 🔸 Part 3: DAX Measures & Calculated Columns
 - In the DATA view, added the following calculated columns:
 • In the Calendar table, add a column named "Weekend"

 • Equals "Y" for Saturdays or Sundays (otherwise "N")

 • In the Calendar table, add a column named "End of Month"

 • Returns the last date of the current month for each row

 • In the Customers table, add a column named "Current Age"

-• Calculates current customer ages using the "birthdate" column and the TODAY() function
+• Calculated current customer ages using the "birthdate" column and the TODAY() function

 • In the Customers table, add a column named "Priority"

 • Equals "High" for customers who own homes and have Golden membership cards (otherwise "Standard")

 • In the Customers table, add a column named "Short_Country"

-• Returns the first three characters of the customer country, and converts to all uppercase
+• Returned the first three characters of the customer country, and converts to all uppercase

 • In the Customers table, add a column named "House Number"

-• Extracts all characters/numbers before the first space in the "customer_address" column (hint: use SEARCH)
+• Extracted all characters/numbers before the first space in the "customer_address" column (hint: use SEARCH)

 • In the Products table, add a column named "Price_Tier"

 • Equals "High" if the retail price is >$3, "Mid" if the retail price is >$1, and "Low" otherwise

 • In the Stores table, add a column named "Years_Since_Remodel"

-• Calculates the number of years between the current date (TODAY()) and the last remodel date
+• Calculated the number of years between the current date (TODAY()) and the last remodel date

 -In the Report View Created measures for:
 1. "Quantity Sold" and "Quantity Returned" to calculate the sum of quantity from each data table